timryan10/fantasy-adventure/README.md

 - Use object layers for doors, portals, and interactables
   - For portals, add a `portal` property with JSON: `{ "targetScene": "house", "spawnX": 260, "spawnY": 500 }`
 - Place your exported `.json/.tmj` maps in the `Maps/` folder — the game will auto-load them on start
+  - Scene names are derived from filenames (e.g., `cave_2.json` becomes scene `cave_2`)
+  - Use keys 1–5 or F1–F5 to switch/teleport to scenes that exist

+### Troubleshooting

+- Black window or extra window appears first: ensure you are running a single instance from one terminal.
+If you previously saw two windows, this has been fixed in the code by removing an accidental early loop.
+- If a scene key (e.g., cave_2) doesn’t work: check the console log for "Scene 'cave_2' not found" and verify the file is in `Maps/` and named correctly.

 ## Credits